Breakdown Maintenance: Types, Benefits & Examples

 What Is Breakdown Maintenance?

-Breakdown maintenance is just what it sounds like — essentially any maintenance task performed on an asset that has broken down and needs to be fixed in order to be operational again.
+Breakdown maintenance refers to any maintenance task performed on a broken-down asset that requires fixing in order to be operational again.

 Suppose you’re the owner of a manufacturing plant that operates using a conveyor belt.
 Operations were running smoothly earlier today until, suddenly, the conveyor belt came to an abrupt halt due to a motor failure.
 Since you didn’t have a proactive maintenance plan in place for this critical asset, you’re forced to stop production completely to address the failure.
 You need to track down spare parts and get a maintenance technician to repair the motor, deeming your entire factory inoperable.